 Ultrasound or magnetic resonance imaging (MRI) of the abdomen are recommended if the patient is pregnant.
 Women of childbearing age should have a pelvic examination to rule out other pelvic pathology.

 Abdominal pain is the main presenting complaint.
-Pain typically starts at mid-abdominal region and later (1 to 12 hours) shifts to the right lower quadrant.
+Pain typically starts at the mid-abdominal region and later (1 to 12 hours) shifts to the right lower quadrant.
 Pain is usually constant in nature and with intermittent abdominal cramps and is usually worse on movement and coughing.

 Location of the pain may vary depending upon the position of the appendix: